vinta/awesome-python/README.md

 * [psutil](https://github.com/giampaolo/psutil) - A cross-platform process and system utilities module.
 * [pexpect](https://github.com/pexpect/pexpect) - A Python module for controlling interactive programs in a pseudo-terminal like GNU expect.
 * [provy](https://github.com/python-provy/provy) - An easy-to-use provisioning system in Python.

+## Application Monitoring Tools

+*Apps and API providers for Application Monitoring and Performance Management

+* [New Relic](https://docs.newrelic.com/docs/python/python-agent-quick-start) - New Relic for Python Agent, it supports various WSGI frameworks and provides quick guide to get started.
+* [DataDog](http://dogapi.readthedocs.org/en/latest/) - Cloud monitoring as a service.

 ## Workflow Execution